Skip to Content

 You will see that the overall length of the hike is not that long, but the duration is on the longer side.
 That is because you will be moving much more slowly on the via ferrata section than on a normal hiking trail.

-After a couple hours of climbing the class B ferrata, you will reach the summit of Alpspitze.
-From here you can enjoy the views of all the surroundings mountains and valleys all around.
+After a couple of hours of climbing the class B ferrata, you will reach the summit of Alpspitze.
+From here you can enjoy the views of all the surrounding mountains and valleys all around.

 So, essentially what you have here is a via ferrata up to the summit + hike back down to the starting point, to complete the route to the Alpspitze summit.